Man working from home with puppy

 Privacy Monitor can help

-With Privacy Monitor, popular data broker sites are scanned for personal info, so members can request to opt-out.
-All in one place, you can see a list of sites where your information is displayed, find out how to opt-out, review your opt-out requests, and re-visit where your information is found every three months.
+With Privacy Monitor, popular data broker sites are scanned for personal info.
+Members can then request to opt out.
+All in one place, you can see a list of sites where your information is displayed and find out how to opt out.
+You can also review your opt-out requests and revisit where your information is found every three months.

 Privacy Monitor Assistant

 Let us do the work for you.
 Removing your personal information from many sites can be time consuming.
-The add-on Privacy Monitor Assistant service will submit opt-out requests on your behalf.
+The add-on Privacy Monitor Assistant ervice will submit opt-out requests on your behalf.

 Learn more